 Whole Yoga is part of the Shambhava Yoga lineage, a heart-centered, meditation-focused practice that emphasizes paying attention to what’s happening in the moment.

 I’m a lifelong student – yoga philosophy, spiritual traditions, movement + biomechanics, anatomy, psychology, embodied meditation… the list is constantly growing.
-To see a study guide and resources that can guide our spiritual path, click here.
+For a list of what I’m studying and loving, click here.

 Love Notes from Valerie